PetPix/PetPixApp/README.md

 * User can sign into an account
 * User can dictate what their feed will look like by answering a few introductory questions when they first create an account
 * User can scroll through their timeline and see a variety of different posts (from their selected interests, accounts they follow, topics they're interested in, etc.).
+* User can visit explore page
+* User can visit and modify their account settings

 **Optional Nice-to-have Stories**